karmanyaahm/karmanyaah.malhotra.cc/_posts/2020-11-09-adventures-with-the-aur.md

 category: Linux
 ---

-# My adventures contributing to the AUR
+My first time contributing to the AUR ...

 The story starts when I found an amazing script by [Zeitpunk](https://github.com/ztpnk/) on GitHub called [gotify-dunst](https://github.com/ztpnk/) that can show desktop notifications for Gotify.
 I set it up and submitted a patch with a few changes along the way.
 I wanted desktop notifications without being tied up to my phone through KDE Connect, while I got notifications from anyway most of the time.
 Anyway, I set this up and realized there should be a way to automate the build process.
 I had a general sense of what GNU Make was but had never used it.
 I had also wanted to maintain an AUR package for a while at this point but I never found the right opportunity.
 This was it!